-APHA and Kaiser Permanente are working together to support the development of diverse, underrepresented public health leaders who are committed to improving the health of our most vulnerable communities and pursuing health equity for all.
+We support underrepresented public health students and young professionals committed to improving the health of our most vulnerable communities and pursuing health equity for all.

 - Charles Drew University

 - Georgia State University

 - Portland State University

 - University of California, Irvine

 - University of Colorado

 The program is geared toward first-generation college graduates, people from lower socioeconomic backgrounds and people from Black or African American, Asian, Hispanic, American Indian and other Native communities.

 Run by APHA, the program is funded by a grant from the Kaiser Permanente National Community Benefit Fund at the East Bay Community Foundation.